testrashmi/codeenginetryjob/README.md

 # Architecture

 1. Building the container image based on the provided Dockerfile.
-2. The newly built container images is then pushed to the provided image registry which in this case is IBM Cloud Container Registry.
+2. Push the newly built container images to the IBM Cloud Container Registry.
-3. Create and submit to run the Code Engine job by using the image.
+3. Create and submit the Code Engine job by using the container image.

 # Steps